 How do I arrange a meeting?

-To arrange a meeting, please contact us on 0845 643 5432 and one of our dedicated Business Advisers will be happy to help, or if you prefer please complete our online contact form and one of our Business Advisers will respond within 48 hours.
+To arrange a meeting, please contact us on at 972.331.0039 and one of our dedicated Business Advisers will be happy to help, or if you prefer please complete our online contact form and one of our Business Advisers will respond within 48 hours.

 How is Northern Gas and Power different from Energy Brokers?

-Northern Gas and Power are Specialist Energy and Business Consultants and not all energy brokers are consultants.
-Consultants will perform a more detailed analysis of your business practices and energy usage patterns in order to provide a bespoke energy solution, which typically results in greater savings than those offered by ‘Energy Brokers’
+Northern Gas and Power are Energy Specialists and Business Consultants.
+Consultants as opposed to brokers, will perform a more detailed analysis of your business practices and energy usage patterns in order to provide a tailored energy solution and establish a long-term relationship, which typically results in greater savings than those offered by ‘Energy Brokers’.

 How do we receive our fees?

-1. Our remuneration for the service will already be included within our supplier proposals that we present.
+The fees for our service will already be included within our supplier proposals that we present.
 We will then receive this directly from the successful energy supplier on any contract that we have placed with them.
-Our promise to you is that you will not pay any additional fee’s on top of what we present, which means our service will not have any surprises or hidden costs.
+Our promise to you is that you will not pay any additional fees on top of what we present, which means our service will not have any surprises.

 Why do organizations need an energy consultant?